-"I love drawing and painting on canvas but I also love working digitally and with new media, the difference between traditional and digital art is that you don't have to wait for pixels to dry and layers can be independently adjusted, I try and fuse different mediums wherever I can, I mix my own colour palette and take samples for my digital work or photograph my own textures and objects to use in them, the more I can use that is real the more I feel that the piece starts to come alive"
+Taken from an interview in 2015 - "I love drawing and painting on canvas but I also love working digitally and with new mediums, the difference between traditional and digital art is that you don't have to wait for pixels to dry and layers can be independently adjusted, I try and fuse different mediums wherever I can, I mix my own colour palette and take samples for my digital work or photograph my own textures and objects to use in them, the more I can use that is real the more I feel that the piece starts to come alive"

 "Someone said to me, You work digitally? which made me laugh, It takes just as long to create something digitally and there isn't a button you push that does everything for you.
 If I took a photograph and meticulously painted over it digitally does that make the photographic part of it void?
-Emailing isn't cheating compared to writing, its just a different way of conveying a message, besides who determines how good something is based on the time taken to create it or how it's created, some of Picasso's sketches took seconds but you try and replicate one, it's not that easy, anyone can learn to draw or paint but it's how you use that knowledge and what you create".
+Writing a book in Microsoft Word isn't cheating compared to writing it by hand on paper, its just a different way of conveying a story, besides who determines how good something is based on the time taken to create it or how it's created, some of Picasso's sketches took seconds but you try and replicate one, it's not that easy, anyone can learn to draw or paint but it's how you use that knowledge and what you create".

 "A lot of contemporary street artists use stencils created on a computer, we all use technology in some form.
 It's not all about the medium, it should be about the image, the idea or the message.
 In my case a lot of my messages are well hidden and I am not afraid to admit I use technology as one of my tools to express them, I embrace it"

-"The key is not to take yourself or your work too seriously, just to have fun creating and experiment and ignore criticism and keep your feet on the ground, otherwise it gets too complicated and it ruins your creativity, I create artwork for other people to enjoy and I don't attempt to save the world with a message that I don't truly believe.
-I donate to charities instead through the sale of my artwork who really do know how to make a difference" - JJ
+"The key for me is not to take myself or my work too seriously, just have fun creating and experimenting and ignore any criticism and keep your feet on the ground, otherwise it gets too complicated and it ruins your creativity, I create artwork for other people to enjoy, I have fun doing it and I don't attempt to save the world with a message that I don't truly believe.
+I donate to charities instead through the sale of my artwork who really do know how to make a difference" - JJ Adams 2015

-JJ Adams is a new media and mixed media artist from South West England and Cape Town, South Africa currently living and working in South London.
+JJ Adams is a new media and mixed media artist from South West England and Cape Town, South Africa.

 "JJ Adams is the Frank Zappa of the UK Fine Art scene.
 I no longer walk past a gallery without looking in, he's taken icons and buildings we know so well and added a drop of his own brand of LSD".